isomerpages/nlb-biblioasia/_topics/Governance.md

 <hr>

 ### <a style="text-decoration: none; font-weight: bold;" href="/vol-16/issue-4/jan-mar-2021/rugged-society/">A Rugged Society: Adventure and Nation-Building</a>
-The call to create a “rugged society” in Singapore has resonated through the decades.
-Shaun Seah looks at how the policy shaped young people in the 1960s.
+The call to create a “rugged society” in Singapore has resonated through the decades.&nbsp;Shaun Seah&nbsp;looks at how the policy shaped young people in the 1960s.